cmontella/purrtran/README.md

 Hex is your AC coding assistant, always [^1] at the ready to enhance your coding experience and optimize your flow, taking your programming abilities to the 10x level.
 Hex can learn your coding style, predict your needs, and even write code for you when you are not looking.
 This makes Hex the ultimate coding companion for any PURRTRAN programmer.

+Hex is actively used [^2] by thousands of PURRTRAN developers worldwide at top companies like Google, Microsoft, and NASA to help them write better code, faster.

 ### Caring For Hex

 When you first meet Hex, he is a kitten not knowing much about you or the program you are trying to build.
 But as an AC, Hex will grow and learn how you work, what your goals are, and he will reward you by making you more efficient, productive, and creative.
 But only if you are attentive to his needs.